laxmananand/zoqq_depl/docs/api-reference/onboarding.md

 <div className="api-docs-container">
   <div className="api-docs-left">
     <h3>Description</h3>
-    <p>Submit responses to a Request for Information (RFI) with supporting documents and verification details.</p>
+    <p>This API allows you to submit a response to an existing Request for Information (RFI).
+It is used to provide the required verification details along with any supporting documents requested during the compliance or onboarding process.
+A successful submission updates the RFI status and moves the review process forward.</p>

     <h3>Request Headers</h3>